Money amount tool

 Euros, Cents, and Exact Values

 One euro is divided into one hundred cents.
-The two digits after the decimal separator therefore describe the cent value.
-In 9.05, the second part is five cents; in 9.50, it is fifty cents.
-When only one decimal digit is entered, a trailing zero is added, so 9.5 becomes nine euros and fifty cents.
-Whole values are shown with zero cents to make the interpretation explicit.
-The labels also change grammatically: one euro, two euros, one cent, and two cents.
+In €9.05, the decimal portion is five cents; in €9.50, it is fifty cents.
+When only one decimal digit is entered, a zero is added on the right.
+Therefore 9,5 and 9.5 are both interpreted as nine euros and fifty cents.

 Choosing an English Writing Style